panzhiou/Scans-Manager/README.md

 - admin@admin.com
 - password

-then you need to edit it with phpmyadmin.
+*You can use phpmyadmin to edit admin user, make sure to encrypt your password with md5.

 To do list:
 ----------
-- Upload by pages
+- Upload chapters by pages
-- staff view
+- Staff view
-- a proper reader
+- Some issues with admin panel
-- users edit in admin
+- Search series